 THE UNIVERSE

 In this exercise, I will calculate the maximum diameter of the universe based upon assumptions which are accepted by those who hold to the 'big bang' theory.
-The big bang theory has some very big problems, not the
+The big bang theory has significant problems, not the

-least of which is the claim that stars were formed when vast quantities of mostly hydrogen gas compressed under the influence of gravity to the point that the gas became liquid, then under further pressure, self-ignited and became stars.
+least of which is the claim that stars were formed when vast quantities of mostly hydrogen gas are compressed under the influence of gravity to the point where the gas became liquid, then under further pressure, self-ignites and becames a star.

 Unfortunately for the theory, gas heats up when it comes under pressure and expands unless constrained in a container.
 The force from pressure is far greater than the force of gravity.
 Consider this exercise.
 You stand on an object of great mass.
 The earth has a mass of six million, million, million tons, so that will do.
-You take the air out of a jar and fill it with hydrogen, then stand back and observe what happens.
-Even though the hydrogen gas is influenced by the pull of six million, million, million tons of earth, it does not sink to the bottom of the glass and turn into a liquid, or even come close.
-You take the top off the jar, the air which is heavier than hydrogen rushes into the jar and the hydrogen moves rapidly toward the upper atmosphere, expanding as it does so.
+You replace the air in a sealed container with hydrogen.
+Even though the hydrogen gas is influenced by the pull of six million, million, million tons of earth, it does not sink to the bottom of the container and turn into a liquid, or even come close.
+You take the lid off the container and the air which is heavier than hydrogen, rushes in and the hydrogen moves rapidly toward the upper atmosphere, expanding as it does so.

 One proposal put forward to overcome this problem suggests that large